dcnieho/GlassesViewer/README.md

 field.
 The following annotation stream types are understood:

 #### 1. syncIn and syncOut
-`syncIn` and `syncOut` streams are special streams that are view-only, and cannot be edited through the GUI.
+The `syncIn` and `syncOut` streams are special streams that are view-only, and cannot be edited through the GUI.
 The Tobii Glasses 2 has a sync port that takes a single-channel TTL input and provides a single-channel TTL output.
 These streams visualize the activity of those channels.
 Understood options are: